AnupamMisra/Data-science-projects/Customer_churn/README.md

 `Observations:`

-* Gender has no influence on churn
+* Gender has no influence on churn.
-* Single people are more likely to churn
+* Single people are more likely to churn.
-* People without dependents are more likely to churn
+* People without dependents are more likely to churn.

 ![Contract](https://i.ibb.co/TkpT2bZ/contract.png)

 `Observations:`

 * Maximum people who churn are on a monthly contract and mostly bill in a paperless manner.
-Maybe these are tech savvy people who switch to a different carrier as soon as they find a better deal
+Maybe these are tech savvy people who switch to a different carrier as soon as they find a better deal.

 ![Payment](https://i.ibb.co/r3509PR/payment.png)